Threepeater-E/Threepeater-E/README.md

 - 👋 Hello everyone, I’m @Threepeater-E, a university freshman
 - 🌱 I’m currently learning C Language Programming in university.
-- ⚡ Fun fact: I learn English through these...
+- ⚡ Fun fact: I learn English through these codes...

 <!---
 Threepeater-E/Threepeater-E is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.